sindresorhus/quick-lru/readme.md

 *Optional*\
 Type: `(key, value) => void`

-Method to call when an item is about to be evicted from the cache.
-Useful when a cleanup operation is necessary.
+Called when an item will be evicted from the cache.
+Useful for side effects or for items like object URLs that need explicit cleanup (`revokeObjectURL`).

 ### Instance